Downtown businesses, CPD prepare for reaction to verdict in trial of Derek Chauvin

 Restaurants and businesses on King street were broken into, set on fire, and vandalized, a harsh blow amid a year of difficulties due to the pandemic.

-Now, business owners are hopeful that regardless of the outcome of the verdict, protests will remain peaceful.
+Now, business owners are hopeful that with Chauvin found guilty on all counts, protests will remain peaceful.

 Ken Schneider, who owns Uncork Charleston, says that if things get out of hand this time, his business may not be able to recover: